Egehan13/PolyAnalyst/README.md

 For the polynomial x**2 + y**2 = n:
 - The program finds how many ways each number n can be written as a sum of two squares
 - Shows all solutions for each n in the given range
-- Provides an upper bound for the growth rate of solutions

 ## Notes
 - For large ranges, computation time may increase